A DIGITAL MARKETING AGENCY FOR DESIGN & CONSTRUCTION

 Once you identify who you need to target to reach marketing goals, the next step is to profile them.
 Research them, talk to them, look for patterns and document your findings.
 The better you know your ideal customer, the easier it will be for you to market to them and for them to find you.

-The following steps to creating a marketing strategy will be easier and more successful when you identify your target customer.
+The following steps to creating a marketing strategy for your construction business will be easier and more successful when you identify your target customer.

 There are two ways to profile your target customers: